SirRuggie/MBR-xbebenk/Usage.md

   * Close out MyBotRun and open the source folder that Sourcetree downloaded to.

 ![Images](Images/Usage/MyBotRun_06.png)
-* As seen above, there was a profiles folder created, open it.
+* Open the source folder where you downloaded MyBotRun from Github and find the "profiles" folder.

 ![Images](Images/Usage/MyBotRun_07.png)
-* Open MyVillage folder (The default folder created by MyBotRun)
+* Open the "MyVillage" folder within the "profiles" folder.
 * **Important** The config file MUST be updated in order for Clash of Clans to launch.
-* Use one of the configs from [Configs](./Configs) to update with the appropriate Amazon configs.
+* You can find Amazon configs to use in the [Configs](./Configs) folder.
-  * **NOTE:** The included configs in the folders are from my personal preference for the Town Hall levels.
-These configs can be updated within MyBotRun to meet your personal preferences.
+  * **NOTE:** The configs included in the folders are based on personal preferences for Town Hall levels.
+You can update the configs within MyBotRun to meet your own preferences.
-  * *IF you downloaded the source files and are using NEW Town Halls, copy the Config.ini and Building.ini from the "Below TH6" folder and overwrite the ones in the MyVillage folder*
+  * *If you are using new Town Halls, copy the config.ini and building.ini from the "Below TH6" folder and overwrite the ones in the MyVillage folder.*

 **Relaunch MyBotRun**

-* Open the folder that xbebenk was downloaded to via Sourcetree.
+* Open the folder where you downloaded xbebenk via Sourcetree.

 ![Images](Images/Usage/MyBotRun_01.png)
-* Right-Click on MyBot.run.au3 and select "Run Script (x86)"
+* Right-click on MyBot.run.au3 and select "Run Script (x86)"
   * if a User Account Control window appears, select Yes

-* Once Loaded, click Start Bot or if you used one of the configs in [Configs](./Configs), then it will start within 10 seconds.
+* Once MyBotRun is loaded, click Start Bot or if you used one of the configs in [Configs](./Configs), the bot will start automatically within 10 seconds.
 * Wait for Clash to load and stop the bot.
  * **NOTE: If Clash does not load or loads a black screen, ensure that you have added the Amazon Config file settings**
 * Click on the Clash account settings and connect your Supercell ID the same as you would do on any other device.

 ![Images](Images/Usage/MyBotRun_01.png)
 * On the MyBotRun application, click on the Bot tab.
-  * Select the Profiles sub-tab and click the blue down arrow to pull the CoC Shared Prefs (
+  * Select the Profiles sub-tab and click the blue down arrow to pull the CoC Shared Prefs
-    * Clicking the blue down arrow saves your current BlueStacks Logged in clash session to the current MyBotRun Profile (MyVillage folder)
+    * Clicking the blue down arrow saves your current BlueStacks Logged in Clash of Clans session to the current MyBotRun Profile (MyVillage folder).

 * Click Start Bot and watch it work